cs3216/cs3216.github.io/README.md

 # CS3216 Homepage

-### What it is

-CS3216 homepage containing coursework and student information.
-It is a static site built with Docusaurus.

-### Installation

-For instructions on how to set up, refer to [Docusaurus website](https://docusaurus.io).

 ### Commit Conventions

 Prefix your commits with these identifiers for better organization of Git history - `<identifier> <commit message>`.
 For example: `[A1] Fix typo in friends milestone`.